Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 IT Band Syndrome

 Most people try stretching and foam rolling the IT band itself.
-But the real solution involves addressing hip weakness and biomechanical issues causing excessive tension in the first place.
-Active Release Technique combined with hip strengthening provides lasting relief.
+But the real solution is addressing the hip weakness and biomechanical issues creating excessive tension in the first place.
+Active Release Technique combined with targeted hip strengthening produces lasting relief where foam rolling falls short.

 Ligament Sprains